Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/fil-PH/learn-validator.md

 - [How to run a AXIASolar node (Docker)](https://medium.com/@acvlls/setting-up-a-maintain-the-easy-way-3a885283091f)
 - [A Serverless Failover Solution for Web3.0 Validator Nodes](https://medium.com/hackernoon/a-serverless-failover-solution-for-web-3-0-validator-nodes-e26b9d24c71d) - Blog that details how to create a robust failover solution for running validators.
 - [VPS list](maintain-guides-how-to-validate-axialunar#vps-list)
-- [AXIASolar Validator Lounge](https://matrix.to/#/!NZrbtteFeqYKCUGQtr:matrix.parity.io?via=matrix.parity.io&via=matrix.org&via=axiacoin.org) - A place to chat about being a validator.
+- [AXIASolar Validator Lounge](https://matrix.to/#/!NZrbtteFeqYKCUGQtr:matrix.axia.io?via=matrix.axia.io&via=matrix.org&via=axiacoin.org) - A place to chat about being a validator.
 - [Slashing Consequences](https://solar.wiki.axiacoin.network/docs/en/learn-staking#slashing) - Learn more about slashing consequences for running a validator node.
 - [Why You Should be A Validator on AXIASolar and AXIALunar](https://www.youtube.com/watch?v=0EmP0s6JOW4&list=PLOyWqupZ-WGuAuS00rK-pebTMAOxW41W8&index=2)
 - [Roles and Responsibilities of a Validator](https://www.youtube.com/watch?v=riVg_Up_fCg&list=PLOyWqupZ-WGuAuS00rK-pebTMAOxW41W8&index=15)
-- [Validating on AXIASolar](https://www.crowdcast.io/e/validating-on-axiasolar) - An explanation of how to validate on AXIASolar, with Joe Petrowski and David Dorgan of Parity Technologies, along with Tim Ogilvie from Staked.
+- [Validating on AXIASolar](https://www.crowdcast.io/e/validating-on-axiasolar) - An explanation of how to validate on AXIASolar, with Joe Petrowski and David Dorgan of Axia Technologies, along with Tim Ogilvie from Staked.

 ## Security / Key Management